-- cat pose and cow pose.
+- Cat/Cow (marjaryasana/bitilasana) is a combination of two yoga poses, cat pose and cow pose.
 Flow the two together in a seamless repetition five or more times in sequence, smoothly transitioning and remembering to breathe.
 You are massaging your abdominal organs, compressing and lengthening your intestines, and stimulating blood flow to the digestive system.

 - Extended side angle pose (utthita parsvakonasana) tones, stretches, and stimulates all your abdominal organs.

 - Seated forward bend (paschimottanasana) lowers your blood pressure, compresses and stimulates your abdominal organs, relieves constipation, and increases circulation in your core -- the pelvic and abdominal digestive area.

 - Seated spinal twist (ardha matsyendrasana) just feels really good.
 This pose fans the digestive fire by massaging your liver and both the large and small intestines.
 The stretch relieves compression of the abdominal region, an unfortunate result of today's sedentary lifestyle.